-Hopefully, the information on this article will help ex-EIG consumers find a more reliable cPanel web hosting service.
+Hopefully, the information in this article will help ex-EIG consumers find a more reliable cPanel web hosting service.
 Moreover, at the same time, it also helps the more smaller-medium web hosting providers gain new customers.
 After all, the majority of small-medium web hosts can more than accommodate ex-EIG customers due to the small-medium providers not having overloaded/oversold servers.

 EIG’s web hosting affiliates must be making a lot of commission for them to keep referring poor web hosting services to those they don’t know!
 If the affiliates stopped referring EIG, then they’d likely crash.
 However, I doubt that’ll ever happen.
-As for the web hosts selling to EIG for the ridiculous amounts of money offered to them by EIG, truth is many would do the same as they’d never need to work again and have that long vacation they always wanted.
+As for the web hosts selling to EIG for the ridiculous amounts of money offered to them by EIG, the truth is many would do the same as they’d never need to work again and have that long vacation they always wanted.

 EIG will be around for a long time, if not forever.
 So the only best thing you can do is to use small-medium but reputable providers who offer more personal support and care more about the quality of the services which they offer.
 Should the small-medium provider get too big for their boots and their services start to become affected by this, then you move to another small-medium web host, and enjoy the quality service while it lasts.

-In short, it’s best to use web hosting provider whose business model is quality over quantity; that way you’ll receive a better hosting service overall.
+In short, it’s best to use a web hosting provider whose business model is quality over quantity; that way you’ll receive a better hosting service overall.

 If you found this information useful, please share it on your favourite social networking websites.